ghollisjr/timer/README.txt

 Controlling the timer:

-1. Keyboard arrow keys to adjust the HMS, Space to start/stop, and Backspace to reset.
+1. Keyboard arrow keys to adjust the HMS, Space to start/stop, Backspace to reset, 0 to set timer to zero.

-2. Mouse scroll wheel to adjust the HMS, left-click start/stop & reset buttons.
+2. Mouse scroll wheel to adjust the HMS, left-click start/stop, right-click to reset, middle-click to zero.

+3. Can also use the clickable buttons on the GUI.